 We are currently developing a programme to offer reusable trade waste back to the community via a cooperation with the Common Unity Project Aotearoa.

-If your business has a recurring waste stream which you think has potential to be used in another business or for community use, please get in touch with natalie.Hormann@huttcity.govt.nz to discuss your options.
+If your business has a recurring waste stream which you think has potential to be used in another business or for community use, please email firstname.lastname@example.org to discuss your options.

 Lower Hutt's sustainable business leaders

-Their freshly made drinks have a short shelf life, lasting no more than three weeks in the fridge, to keep their nutritional value.
-The beverages are not pasteurised, as the process would kill the living organisms, yeasts and bacteria that give Hardieboys Beverages their healthy probiotic qualities.
+They are low in added sugar and are made with fresh, organic ingredients which are locally sourced where possible.
+Their freshly made drinks have a short shelf life, lasting up to three weeks in the fridge to keep their nutritional value.
+The drinks are not pasteurised (heat treated), because the process would kill the live yeasts and bacteria that give the drinks their healthy probiotic qualities.

-Resene first started in an Eastbourne garage in 1946 and is still proudly New Zealand owned and operated.
-Resene was awarded the Sustainable Business of the Year Award in 2010 and has been named Most Trusted Paint Brand since 2012.
+Resene started in an Eastbourne garage in 1946 and is still proudly New Zealand owned and operated.
+Resene won the Sustainable Business of the Year Award in 2010 and has been named Most Trusted Paint Brand since 2012.

-Resene is renowned for its focus on sustainability.
-The company also helps and encourages others to think and act sustainably in their businesses.
+The company is known for its focus on sustainability, and it helps and encourages others to think and act sustainably in their businesses.
 The Resene Eco.Decorator programme recognises a nationwide network of environmentally responsible, quality-focused painting contractors.

-Resene’s PaintWise paint and packaging recycling programme, accredited by the Ministry for the Environment, has collected three million packs of paint.
-Over 200,000 litres of water-based paint has been recycled and donated to community groups, most going to graffiti abatement.
-That’s enough paint to coat over 2,000,000 square metres of graffiti.
+Resene’s PaintWise paint and packaging recycling programme (accredited by the Ministry for the Environment) has collected 3 million containers of paint.
+Over 200,000 litres of water-based paint has been recycled and donated to community groups.
+Most of this is used for covering up and preventing graffiti in the community.
+That’s enough paint to cover over 2,000,000 square metres of graffiti!

 Label and Litho

-Printing of any kind has always had a bad reputation in terms of its environmental credentials.
-Ironically, it's a reputation that's not necessarily deserved, because the very same negative publicity about the environmental impacts of paper and printing in the 1980s and 1990s has encouraged the printing industry to become more environmentally sensitive, 20 years ahead of other industries.
+Printing has often had a bad reputation for its environmental impact, which ironically isn't necessarily deserved.
+Negative publicity about the environmental impacts of paper and printing in the 80s and 90s encouraged the printing industry to become more environmentally sensitive, 20 years ahead of other industries.

-Label and Litho is committed to maintaining an excellent standard of environmental sustainability.
-To that end, in 2006 they joined Landcare's EnviroSmart programme and achieved Enviro-Mark Gold certification in 2008.
-The programme conducts annual audits to improve Label and Litho's resource efficiency, reduce waste and use less energy, water and raw materials.
+The local business is committed to maintaining an excellent standard of environmental sustainability.
+In 2006 they joined Landcare's EnviroSmart programme and achieved Enviro-Mark Gold certification in 2008.
+The programme conducts annual audits to improve Label and Litho's resource efficiency, and reduce their waste, energy, water and raw material use.